Gaurav-1/Java/README.md

 # Java
 MCA Java program

-This folder contains the programms we executed in java lab.
+This repositorie contains the programms we executed in java lab.

 Questions:-